Blackmist/TwitterTrending/README.md

 #Twitter Trending topics with Apache Storm on HDInsight

-Learn how to use Trident to create a Storm topology that calculates trending topics (hashtags) on Twitter.
+A storm topology using Trident.
+It calculates trending topics (hashtags) on Twitter.
+This is heavily based on the [trident-storm](https://github.com/jalonsoramos/trident-storm) example by Juan Alonso.

 Trident is a high-level abstraction that provides tools such as joins, aggregations, grouping, functions and filters.
 Additionally, Trident adds primitives for doing stateful, incremental processing.

-##Requirements

-* Java 1.7

-* Maven

-* Git

-* A Twitter developer account
+This project demonstrates how you can build a topology using a custom spout, function, and several built-in functions provided by trident.

 ##Download the project

-git clone whatever-this-project-url-is
+git clone this repository

-##Topology

-The topology for this example is as follows:

-![image]
+##What it does

 The Trident code that implements the topology is as follows: